luismjimenez/Time-Series-Analysis-of-Walmart-Sales-Data/README.md

 ## Results & Business Recommendations:
 Key Findings
 Model Performance: The optimized SARIMA model emerged as the superior forecasting tool, successfully identifying quarterly seasonal patterns that simpler models missed.
 The optimized Seasonal AutoRegressive Integrated Moving Average (SARIMA) model was identified as the most effective tool for forecasting Walmart's weekly sales.
-Its performance highlights include:Superior Pattern Recognition: The model successfully captured quarterly and annual seasonal patterns that simpler models, such as ARIMA and Moving Average, failed to identify.Hyperparameter Optimization: By utilizing a grid search to refine parameters $(p, d, q) \times (P, D, Q, s)$, the model was specifically tuned to the unique 13-week quarterly cycles present in retail data.Validated Accuracy: The model's reliability was confirmed using a 13-week test set, with performance measured through Root Mean Square Error (RMSE) and Mean Absolute Error (MAE).Predictive Power vs. External Factors: While external macroeconomic variables (fuel, unemployment, temperature) only explained 2.5% of sales variance, the SARIMA model provided significantly more value by focusing on the underlying seasonal revenue drivers.Identified Constraints: Despite its accuracy, the model—like others tested—tended to underestimate the extreme "peak-of-peak" demand during major holiday windows like Thanksgiving and Christmas.
+Its performance highlights include:
+ Superior Pattern Recognition: The model successfully captured quarterly and annual seasonal patterns that simpler models, such as ARIMA and Moving Average, failed to identify.
+ Hyperparameter Optimization: By utilizing a grid search to refine parameters $(p, d, q) \times (P, D, Q, s)$, the model was specifically tuned to the unique 13-week quarterly cycles
+ present in retail data.
+ Validated Accuracy: The model's reliability was confirmed using a 13-week test set, with performance measured through Root Mean Square Error (RMSE) and Mean Absolute Error (MAE).
+ Predictive Power vs. External Factors: While external macroeconomic variables (fuel, unemployment, temperature) only explained 2.5% of sales variance, the SARIMA model provided significantly more value by focusing on the underlying seasonal revenue drivers.
+ Identified Constraints: Despite its accuracy, the model—like others tested—tended to underestimate the extreme "peak-of-peak" demand during major holiday windows like Thanksgiving and
+ Christmas.

 ![SARIMA Performance](sarima_performance.png)
 *Figure 1: SARIMA Forecast vs. Actual Sales*